Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max joins Aarock's team.

+- Max intially rejects Aarock citing the incident between he and Jax.
+Aarock tells him that is because Jax was was not ready/worthy to be a cyber.fighter but after fight Max decided to spare Jax out of respect for Max.
+Or he says that he saw is self in Jax who he used to be

-Aarock's team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again
+Aarock's team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again.
+Jax on the other hand is enraged that he would team up with someone like Aarock

 - Max asks Aarock why he decided to join Eclipse